saltysoup/oasis-temp/infra/README.md

 terraform destroy
 ```

+Note: You may have to run `destroy` more than once as some networking components
+take a while to be destroyed.

 To destroy the base infrastructure:

 ```sh
 cd ../base
 terraform destroy
 ```

-Note: You may have to run `destroy` more than once.